videolan/x265/doc/reST/cli.rst

 	frames are always available for motion compensation, but it has severe performance implications.
 Default is an autodetected count based on the number of CPU cores and whether WPP is enabled or not.

+	Over-allocation of frame threads will not improve performance, it will generally just increase memory use.

 .. option:: --log-level <integer|string>